kencormack/pistar-lastqso/README.md

       in the MMDVM log, as they occur.
 It ia NOT unusual to see an occasional, or sporadic message, such as a queue overflow.
-But if these or other errors are frequent or persist, you may need to get help from the pi-star forums.
+But if these or other errors are frequent or persist, you may need to get help from the PI-STAR forums.
 In the meantime, you can use the "-e" or "--error" option to suppress the onscreen reporting of these errors.
 The errors will however still be counted for the current session, and the count will still be reported on the exit screen.
 It is your responsibility to investigate any cause.

-      Use of this option DOES NOT FIX THE ERRORS coming from pi-star.
+      Use of this option DOES NOT FIX THE ERRORS coming from PI-STAR.
       It only stops telling you that they are happening.

       NOTE: The script also displays and tallies any WARNINGS that may